twineworks/tweakflow/README.md

 ### Inline documentation and meta-data
 Tweakflow supports documentation annotations as well as arbitrary meta-data on variables, libraries and modules.
 This feature supports interactive help as well as automated generation of project documentation.

+### Batteries included
+Tweakflow comes with a [standard library](https://twineworks.github.io/tweakflow/modules/std.html) that allows users to perform common tasks when working with data.
+Your application can limit or extend the standard library to suit its needs.

 ## Getting started
 Get the latest release jar from [github](https://github.com/twineworks/tweakflow/releases/latest), or from [maven central](http://repo1.maven.org/maven2/com/twineworks/tweakflow/).